IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

 // Resets a timing point back to zero void ResetTimingPoint(TimingPointInfo tp);

+// Adds an editor layer to the map void CreateLayer(EditorLayerInfo layer);

+// Removes a non-default editor layer from the map void RemoveLayer(EditorLayerInfo layer);

+// Changes the name of a non-default editor layer void RenameLayer(EditorLayerInfo layer, string name);

+// Changes the editor layer of existing hitobjects void MoveHitObjectsToLayer(EditorLayerInfo layer, List<HitObjectInfo> hitObjects);

+// Changes the color of a non-default editor layer void ChangeLayerColor(EditorLayerInfo layer, Color color);

+// Toggles the visibility of an existing editor layer void ToggleLayerVisibility(EditorLayerInfo layer);

 void GoToObjects(string input);

 void SetHitObjectSelection(List<HitObjectInfo> hitObjects);

+// Resnaps all notes in a given map to the closest of the specified snaps in the list. void ResnapAllNotes(List<int> snaps, List<HitObjectInfo> hitObjectsToResnap);

 // Detects the BPM of the map and returns the object instance EditorBpmDetector DetectBpm();